The Bionic guide to invoice financing

-Import invoice financing can be used by businesses that import goods to sell on to its customers.
-A bank - or other lender - will effectively ‘own’ the imported good until the importer sells them on to its customer.
+Import invoice financing can be used by businesses that import goods to sell to their customers.
+A bank - or another lender - will effectively ‘own’ the imported goods until the importer sells them to its customers.

 The cost of importing, and the delay between paying for those goods yourself and receiving payment from a customer, can be offset through this arrangement, helping businesses that rely on imports maintain a reliable cash flow.